List of Record of Lodoss War characters: Ashram

-Known as the "Black Knight," Ashram is a highly skilled warrior and the former retainer and right-hand aide of Emperor Beld.
-He served Beld during the War of Heroes, and was sent on the front to deal with any possible resistance.
-After the death of Beld at the hands of Karla the Grey Witch in the OVA (or Kashue in the TV series), Ashram took up his blade, the Demon Sword Soul Crusher and returned to Marmo to regroup.
-Later on, Ashram seeks to dominate Lodoss rather than conquer it, as he looks for one of the governor's treasures, the Scepter of Domination.
-After the destruction of the scepter, Ashram is believed to have died in the fires of Fire Dragon Mountain, but it is later revealed that one of the agents of Wagnard sacrifices his powers (stripped by Wagnard himself) in order to save his life.
+Known as the "Black Knight," Ashram is a highly skilled warrior and the former retainer and right-hand aide of Emperor Beld, serving him during the War of Heroes and sent on the front to deal with any possible resistance.
+After the death of Beld at the hands of Karla the Grey Witch in the OVA (or Kashue in the TV series), Ashram took up his blade, the Demon Sword Soul Crusher, and returned to Marmo to regroup.
+Later on, Ashram seeks to dominate Lodoss rather than conquer it, as he searches for one of the governor's treasures, the Scepter of Domination.
+After the destruction of the scepter, Ashram is believed to have died in the fires of Fire Dragon Mountain, but it is later revealed that one of the agents of Wagnard sacrificed his powers, which were stripped by Wagnard, in order to save his life.

-Ashram is voiced by Akira Kamiya in the original OAV, and by Shō Hayami in the TV series.
-In the English version, he is voiced by John Knox in both series, and by Ken Webster in Legend of Crystania.
+Ashram is voiced by Akira Kamiya in the original OVA and Legend of Crystania, and by Shō Hayami in the TV series.
+In the English version, he is voiced by John Knox in both series, and by Ken Webster in Crystania.

 Beld

 Emperor Beld was a former member of the "Six Heroes," a band of adventurers who fought and defeated the Demon King 30 years before the events of Record of Lodoss War.
-During the battle with the demon god, Beld's soul was destroyed when his blade became baptized in the blood of the demon, and in the aftermath, his sword became the legendary blade Soul Crusher.
-He later became the lord of Marmo Island and led an army comprising humans, dark creatures, and dark elves in an invasion of Lodoss.
-The invasion was largely successful, but just after killing his old friend Fahn in personal combat, he is betrayed and struck down by Karla the Grey Witch; the rule of Marmo subsequently passed over to his general, Ashram.
+During the battle with the demon god, Beld's soul was destroyed when his blade became baptized in the blood of the demon; in the aftermath, his sword became the legendary blade Soul Crusher.
+He later became the lord of Marmo Island and led an army of humans, dark creatures, and dark elves in an invasion of Lodoss.
+The invasion was largely successful, but after killing his old friend Fahn in personal combat, he was betrayed and struck down by Karla the Grey Witch; the rule of Marmo subsequently passed to his general, Ashram.

 Beld is voiced by Taro Ishida in Japanese and by Bob Barry in English.

 Fahn

-Like his former friend and companion Beld, King Fahn was one of the Six Heroes and a Holy Knight of Valis, later becoming the King of Valis.
+Along with his former friend and companion Beld, King Fahn was one of the Six Heroes and a Holy Knight of Valis, later becoming the King of Valis.
 He is the one force that truly holds Beld in check and prevents him from acting.
-Fahn holds the opposing blade to Soul Crusher, called the Holy Sword of Falis, the two blades increase in power when in each other's presence.
+Fahn holds the opposing blade to Soul Crusher, the Holy Sword of Falis, with the two blades increasing in power when in each other's presence.
 Parn's father was a former knight of his.
 Fahn is struck down by Beld just before Beld himself is killed.

 Fahn is voiced in English by J. W. Gunther in the TV series.